gaberomualdo/student-link-pro/README.md

   - For the screenshot gallery, I used one of HTML5UP's templates.
   - Some of the icons on the gallery are from unDraw.

+## Other Information

+The main JS function that initializes the site in the extension is called `gabrielEntersTheChat`.

+I recently ported the comparison slider image on the site to a React component published as a package on NPM: [github.com/xtrp/ImageComparisonSlider](https://github.com/xtrp/ImageComparisonSlider).

 ## License

 See `LICENSE`.